 No more sprinkling a little red and green sugar on those trees!
 This year, be inspired to get artistic with these sweet, quintessential little gems, and have lots of creative fun!

 To create a whole forest of fun possibilities, we have three different pine tree disks.
-The Christmas Tree is in the Christmas set, the Rustic Tree is in the Mountain Cabin set, and the Skinny Winter Tree is in the Gingerbread set.
-They are all also available individually on our website.
+The Christmas Tree is in the Christmas set, the Rustic Tree is in the Woodland set, and the Skinny Winter Tree is in the Gingerbread set.

 Here’s the cookie dough recipe and some photos of the pressed cookies and baked results.
 Watch the video for more spritz dough tips, pressing techniques and troubleshooting, and decorating ideas.